BrewhouseTeam/brewhouseteam.github.io/_posts/2016-02-26-five-practices-for-robut-ruby-on-rails-applications.md

 Whenever I come across a rails application with inconsistent data or bugs that are hard to nail down I tell myself: "They (the developers) were just a couple of keystokes away from preventing those issues from happening".

-At [brewhouse](http://brewhouse.io), we follow five simple practices to make our Rails application robusts.
+At [Brewhouse](http://brewhouse.io), we follow five simple practices to make our Rails applications robust.
 It all comes down to failing early, loudly and often.
 We ensure that data is valid and applications behave properly by catching issues early on.

 <!-- break -->